lsst/dp0_lsst_io/docs/delegate-resources/guidelines.rst

 =================

 ..
 Important::
-    DP0 delegates are being given access to a *shared-risk developmental version* of the RSP and the accompanying documentation, and should understand the `risks and caveats <https://dp0-2.lsst.io/data-access-analysis-tools/rsp-warnings.html>`__.
+    DP0 users are being given access to a *shared-risk developmental version* of the RSP and the accompanying documentation, and should understand the `risks and caveats <https://dp0-2.lsst.io/data-access-analysis-tools/rsp-warnings.html>`__.